NEWSLETTER

 Brumskine has struck deals before, to gain cabinet positions.
 While he will be disappointed at his overall score, he took half the votes in his political base of Grand Bassa.
 With rumoured support from exiting president Ellen Johnson-Sirleaf, he will probably swing behind Boakai.

 Will that be enough to put Boakai in front of Weah?
 Much will depend on the rural areas.
 Weah has no natural vote reservoir in the hinterland, with most support coming from the youth in the urban areas.
-Boakai will lean on vote-rich Nimba County, as well as his home country of Bofa.
+Boakai will lean on vote-rich Nimba County, as well as his home country of Lofa.

 Many thought Weah's decision to pick Jewel Taylor, the wife of Charles Taylor as a running mate would split the vote.
 The question now is whether Weah's campaign links to the former warlord will prevent more people rallying to his candidacy.